jaredallard/notion-app/README.md

 # Notion for Linux

-This is a meta repo that contains scripts / stuff needed to build Notion for Linux
+This is a meta repo that contains scripts/stuff needed to build Notion for Linux

 ## Alternatives